danceoval/express-sequelize-enrichment/README.md

 ## Goal

-You are the CTO of ACME Education Inc. Your job is to create an express-sequelize API for storing user data, their academic awards and their associated mentors.
+You are the CTO of ACME Education Inc. Your job is to create an app for storing user's data, their academic awards and their associated mentors.

 ## Specs